syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Installation-FAQ.md

 ---
 layout: post
 title: Installation Frequently Asked Questions | Syncfusion
-description: Learn here all about the Frequently Asked Questions about the errors that might occur during the Installation
+description: Learn here all about the Frequently Asked Questions about the errors that might occur during the Installation.
 platform: flutter
 control: Installation and Deployment
 documentation: ug